Survey sample size calculator can help you determine how many people you need to survey to be statistically significant!

 If you want a survey with a high confidence level—in the 99 to 95 percent range—a large sample is needed.
 Luckily, our sample size calculator returns exactly how many people will need to complete your survey based on chosen parameters.

 It’s important to note that having statistically significant responses is not always important.
 If you have a retail company and you’re conducting customer surveys, then every response matters.
 For example, you won’t ignore a certain problem that some customers have with a product, even if only a few bring it up in a survey.
 In practice, every response holds immense value.

 On the other hand, when it comes to public sector surveys, having a large sample and statistically significant data is important.
 If the survey is about transportation priorities in Washington, DC, then it’s of utmost importance to gather responses from as many citizens as possible in order to best develop priorities.
 This will ensure that the majority is satisfied with the decisions that impact their everyday life.

 After you collect valuable data, you may find our articles on how to analyze the survey data and tips for gaining better insights useful.

 Now that you know the basic terminology and math behind the sample size calculator, it’s time for an actual sample size formula.

-Figuring the sample size for your survey is hassle-free with our statistically significant sample size calculator.
-It will tell you precisely how many responses you need without having to make calculations manually.
-Try it out before focusing on which survey is right for your needs.
+Figuring the sample size for a survey is hassle-free with our statistically significant sample size calculator.
+It will tell you precisely how many responses are needed without having to make calculations manually.
+Try it out before focusing on which survey is the best fit.

 It couldn't be easier to sign up for an account and begin exploring our survey templates, including many pre-written questions.
 SurveyPlanet has three plans to satisfy the needs of every user, all of which include powerful features and a wide range of survey templates, from education and employee surveys to market research and human resources surveys.